 - 1. This formation has the advantage that it incorporates the normal positioning adopted by officials on a crew of 4, except that it omits one of those officials (usually the Umpire). - 2.
 The Linesman and Line Judge begin in their normal positions.
 They are jointly responsible for the line of scrimmage.
 They are responsible for their sideline on both running and pass plays, and must move to either goal line if that is threatened.
-On pass plays they may go downfield to observe receivers and whether the pass is complete or not on their side of the field. - 3.
-The Referee begins in his normal position, except that he may choose to begin in the Umpire's normal position if it is necessary to observe interior line play from the defensive side of the neutral zone.
-On running plays he should observe blocking from the inside out.
-On pass plays he is entirely responsible for action in the vicinity of the passer.
-After the ball is thrown he is responsible for the protection of the passer and must not turn to observe the pass (even if in the Umpire position).
+On pass plays, once they are confident a pass is going to be thrown that will definitely cross the neutral zone, they may go downfield to observe receivers and whether the pass is complete or not on their side of the field. - 3.
+The Referee begins in their normal position, except that they may choose to begin in the Umpire's normal position if it is necessary to observe interior line play from the defensive side of the neutral zone.
+On running plays they should observe blocking from the inside out.
+On pass plays, they are entirely responsible for action in the vicinity of the passer.
+After the ball is thrown, they are responsible for the protection of the passer and must not turn to observe the pass (even if in the Umpire position).